kylevdr/react-redux-template/README.md

 # react-redux-template
-Starter template for project using React, Redux, SASS, and Webpack.
+Starter template for projects using React, Redux, SASS, and Webpack.